Student Organization/Club Conduct Procedures

 15. Commercial Purpose.
 Unauthorized recording, dissemination, or publication of academic presentations (including handwritten notes) for a commercial purpose.

 16. Violation of Policies.
 Violation of any University policy, rule, regulation, or presidential order.
+E.g. TPM or Administration of Student Organization Funds.

 17. Failure to Comply.
 Failure to comply with directions or interference with any University official or any public safety officer while acting in the performance of their duties.